Dwayne Ledford

 Biography

-Ledford joined the Falcons on Jan.
-22, 2021, and has spent the last three seasons as the team's offensive line coach before adding the run game coordinator title on Jan.
+Dwayne Ledford joined the Falcons on Jan.
+22, 2021, and spent three seasons as the team's offensive line coach before adding the title of run game coordinator on Jan.
 31, 2024.

-Over the last two seasons, the Falcons have run for more than 100 yards in 27 games behind their offensive line.
+The Falcons ran for more than 100 yards in 27 games behind their offensive line from 2022-23.
 Atlanta is the first team in NFL history to have rookies in three consecutive seasons top 1,000 scrimmage yards, with Robinson and Tyler Allgeier accomplishing the feat in 2023 and 2022 respectively.
-Atlanta's line also protected quarterbacks Desmond Ridder and Taylor Heinicke surrendering 40 sacks on 599 dropbacks.
+Atlanta's line also protected quarterbacks Desmond Ridder and Taylor Heinicke in 2023, surrendering 40 sacks on 599 dropbacks.
 Ridder also ranked tied for fourth with five rushing touchdowns on the season.

-Under Ledford's tutelage, Chris Lindstrom has earned second-team All Pro and Pro Bowl honors in each of the last two seasons.
-Ledford's unit has been anchored by established veterans in Lindstrom, Kaleb McGary and Jake Matthews, who established a new club record by starting 161 straight games dating back to his rookie season in 2014.
-Alongside those veterans, Ledford has overseen the development of center Drew Dalman and 2023 rookie Matthew Bergeron, a starter in all 17 games.
+Ledford's unit has been anchored by established veterans in Lindstrom, Kaleb McGary and Jake Matthews, who holds the franchise record by starting 178 straight games dating back to his rookie season in 2014.
+Alongside those veterans, Ledford has overseen the development of center Ryan Neuzil and 2023 rookie Matthew Bergeron, a starter in all 17 games.

-In his first season in Atlanta, running back Cordarrelle Patterson set then single-season career highs in rushing yards and rushing touchdowns behind Atlanta's offensive line.
-Additionally, third-year guard Chris Lindstrom was the only guard to appear in all 17 games and not allow a single sack in the NFL in 2021, per Pro Football Focus.
+In his first season in Atlanta, Patterson set then single-season career highs in rushing yards and rushing touchdowns behind Atlanta's offensive line.
+Additionally, Lindstrom was the only guard to appear in all 17 games and not allow a single sack in the NFL in 2021.

 Prior to joining Atlanta, Ledford spent two seasons (2019-20) at Louisville as the offensive coordinator/offensive line coach.
 In 2020, the Cardinals posted 2,686 passing yards and 2,200 rushing yards while averaging 29.5 points per game.
 In 2019, his offense was averaging 33.1 points per game and had a 1,500-yard rusher (Javian Hawkins) and 1,200-yard receiver (Tutu Atwell).
 The team had four offensive players named to All-ACC team; Atwell (first-team), OT Mekhi Becton (first-team), Hawkins (second-team) and AP Hassan Hall (second-team).

-Before Louisville, Ledford spent three seasons as the offensive line coach and run game coordinator at NC State, where he helped construct the Wolfpack's offensive lines into one of the best units in the ACC.
+Before Louisville, Ledford spent three seasons at NC State, where he helped construct the Wolfpack's offensive lines into one of the best units in the ACC.
+He spent two seasons as the offensive line coach and run game coordinator and added the associate head coach title his final year with the Wolfpack.
 Senior Garrett Bradbury was a consensus All-American earned Associated Press All-America honors and won the Rimington Trophy as the nation's top center.
 Bradbury and left tackle Tyler Jones both made the All-ACC team this season.
 It was the first time since 1974 the Pack had two from the offensive linemen on the first-team.

 The Wolfpack had a 1,000-yard rusher in each season of Ledford's tenure.
 NC State went from 2002 to 2015 without a 1,000-yard rusher, which was the longest drought in the country.
 In three seasons directing the offensive line, the Wolfpack saw their sack total decrease, ranking among the top 20 in the country.

-Ledford came to NC State after four seasons coaching the offensive line at Appalachian State, and three years as co-offensive coordinator for the run game.
-The Mountaineers set a Sun Belt single-season record with 11 wins in 2015, the team's first full year of FBS eligibility, and his offense ranked fourth in the FBS in sacks allowed in 2015 with just 0.85 per game, and paved the way for a 271.5 yard rushing average, ranking sixth nationally.
+Ledford arrived in NC State after four seasons coaching the offensive line at Appalachian State, and three years as co-offensive coordinator for the run game.
+The Mountaineers set a Sun Belt single-season record with 11 wins in 2015, the team's first full year of FBS eligibility, and his offense ranked fourth in the FBS in sacks allowed in 2015 with just 0.85 per game, and paved the way for a 271.5 yard rushing average, which ranked sixth nationally.

 Before joining the Appalachian State staff in 2012, Ledford spent one season as the offensive line coach and run game coordinator at Gardner-Webb and one season as the offensive line coach at Tennessee State.